MiniAiLive/MiniAI-Face-LivenessDetection-iOS-SDK/README.md

 </div>

 ## Welcome to the [MiniAiLive](https://www.miniai.live/)!
-Upgrade your iOS app with MiniAiLive's Face Liveness Detection!
+Upgrade your iOS app with MiniAiLive's 3D Passive Face Liveness Detection!
 With our advanced computer vision techniques, you can now enhance security and accuracy on your iOS platform.
-Check out our latest repository containing a demonstration of 2D &amp; 3D face liveness detection capabilities.
+Check out our latest repository containing a demonstration of 2D &amp; 3D Passive face liveness detection capabilities.
 Try it out today!

 > **Note**